8 Best Pitchfork for Mulch in 2022

 We were pretty much amazed by the build quality of this unit.
 Also, the tines were pretty strong, and it made the task of digging compact and tough soil easy for us.

-05. Lavo Home Professional 61″ – Budget Based Pitchfork for Mulch
+05. Lavo Home Professional 61″ Pitchfork with 5 Tines

 Not all of us gardeners want to spend too much money on getting good tools.
 Well, that is where brands such as Lavo Home Professional comes into play.
 And this product will let you know why.